CyberBotX/SDATStuff/README.txt

 http://www.zlib.net/

 You need to download the "compiled DLL" version.

 Once you have this, you need to modify each of the projects to point to the correct location of zlib.
 In all the projects, under Configuration Properties -> C/C++ -> General, there is a ZLIBFIXME before the zlib path of "Additional Include Directories".
-Replace the FIXME with the path to where you extracted zlib.
+Replace the ZLIBFIXME with the path to where you extracted zlib.
 The same will be done to "Additional Library Dependencies" under Configuration Properties -> Linker -> General for the NDStoNCSF and SDATtoNCSF projects, as well as "Command Line" under Configuration Properties -> Build Events -> Post-Build Event under those same 2 projects.
 Once this has been done, you can compile the solution.

 UNIX-LIKE OPERATING SYSTEMS
 ---------------------------